kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 weight: 50
 ---

+## Version 5.2

+The following are the highlights and main changes of Logging operator 5.2.
+For a complete list of changes and bugfixes, see the [Logging operator 5.2 releases page](https://github.com/kube-logging/logging-operator/releases/tag/5.2.0).

+You can now disable mounting the `/var/lib/docker/containers` volume using the `DisableVarLibDockerContainers` option in the `loggings` or `FluentbitAgent` CRD.
+This solves an installation error on GKE Autopilot.

 ## Version 5.1

 The following are the highlights and main changes of Logging operator 5.1.
 For a complete list of changes and bugfixes, see the [Logging operator 5.1 releases page](https://github.com/kube-logging/logging-operator/releases/tag/5.1.1).